Sharada script: Numerals

 Sharada script uses its own signs for the positional decimal numeral system.

 Image gallery

 Unicode

 Śāradā script was added to the Unicode Standard in January, 2012 with the release of version 6.1.

 The Unicode block for Śāradā script, called Sharada, is U+11180–U+111DF:

+Kashmiri-specific vowels for contemporary use with Śāradā script were added in September 2025 with the release of version 17.0.

+They are in the Sharada Supplement block, which is U+11B60–U+11B7F: